schluppeck/dafni/gettingData.md

 In ``matlab/mgl`` using the ``task`` library that comes with ``mgl``.
 Written by Alex Beckett and DS based on a version of a working code from Justin Gardner :smile:

+There are a couple of short youtube videos explaining <a href="https://youtu.be/wcA_h-rrVeM" target="_blank">the FFA localiser</a> and the <a href="https://youtu.be/exqNc7q8zSs" target="_blank">fixation dimming task</a> to control attention.
+This should give you  a sense of what the subject is doing inside the scanner.

 The experiment runs as a simple block design in the following order:

 >[faces, rest] , [objects, rest] - ...